gethinode/docs/content/en/docs/latest/components/link.md

 ## Arguments

 The shortcode supports a single unnamed parameter, or various named parameters.
-The unnamed parameter is recognized as a url if it starts with `http`, else it is treated as either a named link or internal reference (in that order).
+The unnamed parameter is recognized as a url if it starts with `http`, else it is treated as either a named link or **relative** internal reference (in that order).
 Any inner text is rendered as the link title, otherwise it uses the host name (for external links), link title (for internal links), or anchor name (for any local references containing a `#`).
 The shortcode supports the following named arguments:

 {{< table >}}
 | Argument    | Required | Description |